earlgreytech/Qtum-Chainlink/README.md

 ## Run Local Development Setup

-To start the services and the test runner, simply run:
+To start the services, simply run:

 ```bash
 docker-compose up
 ```
 Docker will download the required images, build the containers and start services.
-The test runner should start automatically.

 To stop the containers and delete the volumes, so that the configuration and chain resets: